Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/deploy/Introduction-to-deploying-the-ALZ-Pattern.md

 ---
-title: Introduction to deploying the ALZ Pattern
+title: Introduction to deploying the AMBA-ALZ Pattern
 weight: 10
 ---